mne-tools/sprint2019/README.md

 ## When & Where

-27th
-- 31st of March, at New York University.
+March 27th - 31st, at New York University.

 Room: To-be-announced.